Georgia Dog Bite Laws and How they Impact Dog Bite Settlements

 Title 4, Chapter 8 of the O.C.G.A.
 (Articles 2 and 3) regulates dog ownership under the “Responsible Dog Ownership Law,” which classifies dogs as dangerous or vicious and sets specific requirements for their owners.

-Title 51, Chapter 2, Section 51-2-7 focuses on the liability of dog owners, emphasizing the need for owners to be aware of their dogs’ aggressive behaviors and the potential consequences of such behaviors.
-This section helps establish legal accountability in dog bite cases.
+Title 51, Chapter 2, Section 51-2-7, establishes legal accountability in dog bite cases by focusing on the liability of dog owners and their need to be aware of their dogs’ aggressive behaviors and the potential consequences.

 A dog bite legal claim falls under civil law, not criminal, which means you don’t necessarily need to prove a law was broken; instead, you must demonstrate clear negligence.
 In the context of dog bites, if a dog attacks a person, it often suggests that a law has been violated, indicating a strong presumption of negligence.
 This combination can significantly strengthen your civil claim by linking the breach of law directly to the irresponsible behavior that led to the injury.